-46. Our financial statement sets out our financial reserves which show a consolidated total reserve of £36,691,000 including cash and cash equivalents of £10,119,000 as at 31 July 2017.
+46. Our financial statement sets out our financial reserves.
 In our assessment this demonstrates that SGUL has adequate cash reserves to deliver the financial implications of our Refund and Compensation Policy, should we need to deliver on this.

 Individual needs and welfare support